veertuinc/anka-docs/apple/Getting Started/accessing-your-vm.md

 #### Shell Configuration Files / Environment

 The [`anka run`]({{< relref "apple/command-line-reference.md#run" >}}) command uses the "default shell" that Apple's API provides inside of macOS and will currently only source `.zprofile`.
-This is a very limited version of bash and we recommended that you instead source the files or use `zsh/bash -lc or -ic`.
+This is sometimes limited and we recommended that you instead source the files you need or use `zsh/bash -lc or -ic`.
 Here are some examples:

 ```shell
 anka run 12.6 bash -c "echo 'export TEST_ZSHRC=yes' >> ~/.zshrc"